 - Correcting sentences to Standard English;

 - Complete a piece of writing, based on a given question.

 In order to assess your potential to teach, including the ability to present information clearly, and to reflect on your performance in order to improve, you will be asked to carry out a short presentation activity (Details of the theme will be sent to your before the interview day).

 You will be asked a series of questions designed to assess your potential, this will include questions designed to assess your personal skills and qualities.

 Stage 3 (Only if you do not have a sponsoring school):

 You will attend an informal interview at partnership school

 Equal opportunities procedures will be followed to ensure that the selection procedures are open, fair and assessments are to agreed criteria.

 There will be a fee of £3000, which can be paid by the employing school or by the trainee.
-Those on this programme are also not eligible for student loans as they are employed, not students.
+Those on this programme are also not eligible for student loans as they are employed.

 Your salary will differ depending on which area of London you will be working in.
 The salary will be calculated using the teachers’ pay scale.